 Cooper-Frost Austin House

 The Cooper-Frost-Austin House is clearly documented as the oldest dwelling still standing in the City of Cambridge.
-Built by Samuel Cooper in 1681, selectman and deacon at the North End of the cow common, the house was one of the earliest examples of an integral lean-to "half house," comprising a "low room," "little room," "kitchin," "Chamber," "kitchin Chamber," "Garret," and "Cellar."
+Built by Samuel Cooper in 1681, selectman and deacon at the North End of the cow common, the house was one of the earliest examples of an integral lean-to "half house," comprising a low room, little room, kitchin, chamber, kitchin chamber, garret, and cellar.
 Other original features include a pilaster chimney and a facade gable.
 Among the features that have been revealed by Historic New England are c.
 1690 molded sheathing in the main hall and chamber above, c.
 1720 paneling in the western portion of the house, and original masonry detail in the fireplaces.

-Tours (except for 8/11 and 10/13) are by appointment only.
+Tours are by appointment only.

-Presented by Historic New England.
+This site is presented by Historic New England.